 Holiday Writing Contest: 1st or 2nd week of December

 Write a holiday story for children (age 12 and under) maximum 300-400 words (changes from year to year), based on the supplied prompt (which changes from year to year.)
-(2020 was Holiday Helper; 2019 was Holiday Treat; 2018 was Holiday Hero; 2017 was Holiday Surprise; 2016 was your own version of The 12 Days of Christmas using any holiday; 2015 had to begin with any version of “Rockin’ around the Christmas tree at the Christmas party hop” where nouns, verbs, prepositions etc could all be substituted e.g. “Quarreling in the checkout line at the local Toys R Us.”; 2014 required a holiday story in which the holidays were impacted by wild weather, 2013 was a holiday mishap, 2012 was a holiday story that began with any version of “Dashing through the snow in a one horse open sleigh”, and 2011 was your own version of “‘Twas The Night Before Christmas.)
+(2021 was Holiday Contest; 2020 was Holiday Helper; 2019 was Holiday Treat; 2018 was Holiday Hero; 2017 was Holiday Surprise; 2016 was your own version of The 12 Days of Christmas using any holiday; 2015 had to begin with any version of “Rockin’ around the Christmas tree at the Christmas party hop” where nouns, verbs, prepositions etc could all be substituted e.g. “Quarreling in the checkout line at the local Toys R Us.”; 2014 required a holiday story in which the holidays were impacted by wild weather, 2013 was a holiday mishap, 2012 was a holiday story that began with any version of “Dashing through the snow in a one horse open sleigh”, and 2011 was your own version of “‘Twas The Night Before Christmas.)

 I also usually try to run one Illustrator Contest each year.